Digital Photography Tips, Tutorials and Resources

 How to Save Your Images When Exporting

 If you have anywhere from one to a couple thousand finished images, you should consider exporting a TIFF file for each edited image.
-This will losslessly preserve your edited files and can also serve as a great reference when learning to edit in the new software.
+This will losslessly preserve your edited files.
+TIFFs can also serve as a great reference when learning to edit in a new software.

 Each processor handles these raw files differently.
-Some don’t require any cataloging at all, instead allowing you to edit files that are stored anywhere on your computer, while others allow for cataloging and organizing.
+Some don’t require any cataloging at all.
+Instead, they allow you to edit files that are stored anywhere on your computer.
+Others allow for cataloging and organizing.

-It can be personal preference, but either way, make sure you keep track of these files, as they’re what you always want to start working with.
+It can be personal preference, but make sure you keep track of these files.
+They’re what you always want to start working with.

-With these finished copies and your original RAW images, you can bridge the gap between Lightroom and any new editor you want to work with.
-The TIFF copies can be easily opened and resaved if you still need to access past edited versions, while your original RAW files can be added or imported to the new software.
+With the finished copies and your original RAW images, you can bridge the gap between Lightroom and any new editor.
+The TIFF copies can be easily opened and re-saved if you still need to access past edited versions.
+Likewise, your original RAW files can be added or imported to the new software.

-For pricing, each of the editors I mentioned is available as a one-time purchase.
+Each of the editors is available as a one-time purchase.
 Capture One is also available for a monthly subscription.
 Price points vary, with Capture One being the most expensive, at $299.

 Both ON1 Photo RAW and Skylum Luminar are significantly less expensive, at $79.99 and $70 respectively.
-These are both great values, as I really enjoyed working with these programs- not to mention the fact that you can buy them outright for less than the cost of 9 months of the Adobe Photography plan.
+These are both great values, as I really enjoyed working with these programs.
+Not to mention, you can buy them outright for less than the cost of 9 months of the Adobe Photography plan.

 What to Think About Before Switching

-As these alternate processors are newer than Lightroom, certain niche features are not yet supported, and may not be added in the future.
+As these alternate processors are newer than Lightroom, certain niche features are not yet supported.
+Also, it is possible they may not be added in the future.
 If your work requires a very specific tool or feature, make sure to test that in the trial period.